amiremohamadi/MBOX/README.md

 How to use
 --------------

-You can use it easy:
+You can use it easily:

 1-Download mbox.sh